Teaching School Hub

 Good professional development lies at the heart of school improvement and succession planning within the schools.

-Professional development opportunities are available for newly qualified teachers, recently qualified teachers, middle leaders, subject leaders, senior leaders and opportunities for developing the role of headship.
+Professional development opportunities are available for Early Careers Teachers - ECT's, recently qualified teachers, middle leaders, subject leaders, senior leaders and opportunities for developing the role of headship.

 Staff across the schools have opportunities to support and work with each other to develop best practice.